CBIIT/p2p-datasci/sql.md

 **SQLite** A great tool for beginning SQL is a lightweight database called [SQLite](https://www.sqlite.org) that you can run on your desktop.
 SQLite is free and runs on Windows, Mac, Linux and more.

 Freecodecamp.org offers a 4-hour video [Introduction to SQL and Databases](https://www.freecodecamp.org/news/sql-and-databases-full-course/).
 This tutorial uses MySQL (another free database that you can install on your own).
+Once you complete this course, freecodecamp.org has a great "[Basic SQL Commands](https://www.freecodecamp.org/news/basic-sql-commands/)" reference that should help as you start practicing.

 **The list will be updated with any [resources you send us](mailto:NCICBIITDataScienceTraining@mail.nih.gov)**.
 Current resources include: